 I don’t just take, I also give and sometimes just give without taking (although that seems to get me in more trouble than anything else).

 I rather talk and resolve issues than avoid them,

-If the joke is made with no harmful intentions, I’m all for it, the problem is, sometimes you just don’t know, sometimes you didn’t sleep well and wake up on the wrong side of the bed, sometimes there are other factors involved that don’t make you see the fun of it, but I can honestly say that in general I can take a joke and take no offence.
+If the joke is made with no harmful intentions, I’m all for it, the problem is, sometimes you just don’t know, sometimes you didn’t sleep well and wake up on the wrong side of the bed, sometimes there are other factors involved that don’t make you see the fun of it, but I can honestly say that in general I can take a joke and take no offense.
 I too take the piss sometimes, and when I do, it’s all in good fun, I make fun just about anything, kettlebells, crossfit, hardstyle, softstyle, you name it.
-With that said, if you’re not sure about my joke or I have taken offence to your joke, have a chat with me, we’ll get it sorted.
+With that said, if you’re not sure about my joke or I have taken offense to your joke, have a chat with me, we’ll get it sorted.

 I don’t pay much attention to haters, it seems the more you have,